colleen-davies/CourseraDataProject/CodeBook.md

     subject-activity pair in g.
-39. `avgtimeGravityAccelstdX`: numeric; \[-0.981,0.418\]; the average of the standard deviation of the normalized X component of the gravity time domain signal measured by the accelerometer for a subject-activity pair in g.
+39. `avgtimeGravityAccelstdX`: numeric; \[-0.981,0.418\]; the average of the standard deviation of the normalized X component of the gravity acceleration signal measured by the accelerometer for a subject-activity pair in g.
-40. `avgtimeGravityAccelstdY`: numeric; \[-0.981,0.300\]; the average of the standard deviation of the normalized Y component of the gravity time domain signal measured by the accelerometer for a subject-activity pair in g.
+40. `avgtimeGravityAccelstdY`: numeric; \[-0.981,0.300\]; the average of the standard deviation of the normalized Y component of the gravity acceleration signal measured by the accelerometer for a subject-activity pair in g.
-41. `avgtimeGravityAccelstdZ`: numeric; \[-0.997,0.088\]; the average of the standard deviation of the normalized Z component of the gravity time domain signal measured by the accelerometer for a subject-activity pair in g.
+41. `avgtimeGravityAccelstdZ`: numeric; \[-0.997,0.088\]; the average of the standard deviation of the normalized Z component of the gravity acceleration signal measured by the accelerometer for a subject-activity pair in g.
 42. `avgtimeBodyAccelJerkstdX`: numeric; \[-0.998,0.250\]; the average
     of the standard deviation of the normalized X component of the body